-The most famous flavor of sorbet is a classic Italian lemon, which is delicious and refreshing on a hot day.
+The most famous flavour of sorbet is a classic Italian lemon, which is delicious and refreshing on a hot day.

-However, you can make lots of different flavors of sorbet, from fruits such as strawberry and watermelon to chocolate.
-You can even add in a touch of your favorite tipple, if you like.
+However, you can make lots of different flavours of sorbet, from fruits such as strawberry and watermelon to chocolate.
+You can even add in a touch of your favourite tipple, if you like.

 To make a basic fruit sorbet, start with a fruit purée of your choice.
 To make a quart of sorbet, you should use about 4-5 cups of fruit purée.

 Next, make your sugar syrup by mixing sugar and water together and simmering gently until the sugar is fully dissolved.
 Start with a cup each.

 The tricky part comes next.
 How much sugar do you need?
 This will vary depending on the type of fruit you’re using.
 Naturally sweet fruits like strawberries won’t need much at all, whereas a lemon sorbet would need quite a bit.